testuserongithubxd/STEALTHAPI/README.md

 ## Native Hooking

-The hook system intercepts GTA V native function calls made by any resource on the client.
+The hook system intercepts native function calls made by any resource on the client.
 When a hooked native is called, your callback fires and you can read arguments, modify the return value, or block the call entirely.